How to Sleep Better as a Professional

 excess water with a towel and let air dry.

 regional driving, so we can't speak to how well it would work in a

 truck.
 However, we find it valuable as an aid to sleep better.

-- Eliminate where possible
+- Eliminate whenever possible

 sounds from snoring.
 There are various devices on the market to assist

 chin strap to Breathe

 - We have at times slept in a